shapeshed/shapeshed.com/content/posts/setting_up_mod_ssl_on_apache_centos_52.md

-{
-  "slug": "setting-up-mod-ssl-on-apache-centos-52",
-  "title": "Setting up mod_ssl on Apache Centos 5.2", "date": "2008-07-28T00:00:00+01:00",
++++
+date = "2008-07-28T00:00:00+01:00"
-  "description": "This tutorial will explain how to set up a site over https on Centos 5.2, although it should work on most linux distributions.
+description = "This tutorial will explain how to set up a site over https on Centos 5.2, although it should work on most linux distributions.
 The tutorial uses a self signed key so will work well for a personal website or testing purposes.
-This is provided as is so proceed at your own risk and take backups!", "tags": [
+This is provided as is so proceed at your own risk and take backups!" slug = "setting-up-mod-ssl-on-apache-centos-52" tags = ["Linux", "Apache"] title = "Setting up mod_ssl on Apache Centos 5.2"

-    "Linux",
-    "Apache"
-  ]
-}
++++

 ## Getting the required software